warp-build/warp/manual/README.md

 # What is Warp?

-[Warp](https://warp.build) is a friendly, fast, and correct, zero-configuration build system designed to build and test you monorepo.
+[Warp](https://warp.build) is a friendly, fast, and correct, zero-configuration build system designed to build and test your monorepo.
 You can think of it as a smart layer above your tools that will save you thousands of hours.

 Keep reading to learn more, or get started now.